Concrete slab piers can extend deep below the floor to reach competent supporting soils and permanently stabilize the floor.

 At Carolina Basement Systems, we provide proven solutions for concrete slab floor leveling -- as well as other foundation repair solutions -- to homeowners throughout North Carolina.
 We provide each of our customers with a free, no obligation slab repair quote, in writing, before any work is done.
 To schedule your appointment, call or e-mail us today!

-We proudly offer all our foundation repair services in Durham, Winston-Salem, Greensboro, Burlington, Lexington, High Point, Chapel Hill, Kernersville, Thomasville, Asheboro and throughout the surrounding areas.
+We proudly offer all our foundation repair services in Durham, Winston-Salem, Greensboro, Burlington, Lexington, High Point, Chapel Hill, Kernersville, Raleigh, Asheboro and throughout the surrounding areas.

 HVAC (Heating, Venting, and Air Conditioning) systems may be installed beneath the floor slab.
 Over time, the ductwork can leak air, which can dry out the soil.